TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 .. versionadded:: 3.3

-A :class:`ChainMap` class is provided for quickly linking a number of mappings so they can be treated as a single unit.
+A :class:`ChainMap` kundi is provided for quickly linking a number of mappings so they can be treated as a single unit.
 It is often much faster than creating a new dictionary and running multiple :meth:`~dict.update` calls.

-The class can be used to simulate nested scopes and is useful in templating.
+The kundi can be used to simulate nested scopes and is useful in templating.

 .. class:: ChainMap(*maps)